definitelyprobably/alnitak/docs/source/configuration.rst

 and ``alnitak --deploy`` needs to be run after certbot renewal occurs and be given a list of domains that were renewed in the environment parameter ``RENEWED_DOMAINS`` (space or tab delimited).
-The most convenient way to do this is on the certbot pre and deploy hooks.
+The most convenient way to do this is on the certbot pre and deploy hooks, but it is not necessary.

 .. warning::